Getting Smart: Retirement Savings Strategies For Mom

 401(k)s and IRAs (Defined Contribution Plans)

-Fortunately, many people have the opportunity to participate in a defined benefit pension plan (33%) and 11% can participate in both a defined benefit and a contribution plan through their employer, according to the Employee Benefit Research Institute.
+Fortunately, many people have the opportunity to participate in a defined benefit pension plan (33%) and 11% can participate in both a defined benefit and a contribution plan through their employer.

 But here again, women are at a disadvantage.
 According to the NIRS research, men have an average of $36,875 in their 401(k) account; women $24,446, a 34% difference.
 Again, the gender gap in wages plays into this disparity.
 Furthermore, a woman with a salary of $50,000 needs to save $1,000 more every year than her male colleague to achieve equitable retirement income because of her longer life expectancy.
 In addition, women are more likely to work for an employer that does not offer a 401(k) retirement savings plan.